kariannemah/hold-me/README.md

 For ebooks
   if holds == 1, make it 'hold' - done!
   if copies == 1, make it 'copies' - done!

+pre-thread deliberation: - should I use a task manager? a queue? multiple workers? or should I spawn a few threads-done! search for IJ now takes 11s vs. 24s

+Speed it up! it's very slow, what with ALL the LOOPING!!
+-added two method, but write some other ones
+-extract duplicate methods